AITA: Refusing to Tip After Terrible Service - Fair or Unfair?

 What are your thoughts on this situation?
 Share your perspective in the comments below.

 In conclusion, navigating the complexities of tipping in the service industry requires understanding both personal values and cultural norms.
-As highlighted by various experts, effective communication between customers and service providers can significantly improve dining experiences.
+Effective communication between customers and service providers can significantly improve dining experiences.

 By fostering an environment of feedback and empowerment, both diners and restaurant staff can work together to enhance service quality.
 This collaboration not only benefits individual establishments but also raises the standard across the dining industry, ensuring positive experiences for all parties involved.